Kthyeon/KAIST-AI-NeurIPS2019-MicroNet-2nd-place-solution/README.md

 # Our Contribution
+We proceed this work through [PMLR Volume123](http://proceedings.mlr.press/v123/kim20a.html).

-The main contributions are divided into four parts.
+Our main contributions are divided into four parts.

 ## 1. **Orthonormal regularization**